Zaki1203/Spotify-Project-Using-SQL/README.md

 -Calculate the cumulative sum of likes for tracks based on the order of views using window functions.

+## DataSource

+The data has been Dataset used for this project was taken from kaggle and Spotify Dataset:[Click Here](https://github.com/Zaki1203/Spotify-Project-Using-SQL/blob/main/spotify.xlsx)

+## Tools and Techniques
+Excel:

+Data cleaning: Handling missing values, removing duplicates, and standardizing formats.

+Data preparation: Structuring the dataset for SQL integration.

+SQL Server:

+Basic Queries: SELECT, WHERE, GROUP BY, ORDER BY.

+Aggregation: COUNT, SUM, AVG, MAX, MIN.

+Filtering: Using WHERE and HAVING clauses for conditional queries.

+Advanced Techniques: Window functions (dense rank, RANK, OVER), subqueries, and WITH clauses for complex analysis

+Conditional Expression:Nullif,Coalesce

 # Key Outcomes:

 Gain a comprehensive understanding of track performance metrics.